noawe-boi/NoahsObsidianSync/Chemistry IA2.md

 #### Methodology
+1. Weigh desired amount of $MgCO_3$ using digital scale and place inside of calorimeter

-1. Add 50 mL of 2.0 M $HCl$ to the calorimeter and record the temperature until it remains stable for 2 minutes.
+1. Add 50 mL of 2.0 M $HCl$ to calorimeter and record the temperature until it remains stable for 2 minutes.
 Record this as the initial temperature.

 2. Accurately weigh desired amount of $MgCO_3$, using an electronic balance and weigh boat.